How Hair Heating Tools Might be Damaging Your Hair

-In the quest to attain the sleek, straight hair that looks so great with certain fashions, women with curly hair will often turn to flat irons for the job or social events.
-With the guidance of a skilled hair stylist a flatiron can be a simple beautifying tool.
-However, its overuse may elevate the chances of hair damage both permanent and temporary.
+In the quest to attain sleek, straight hair, women, and men with a curly or wavy texture often turn to flat irons or blow dryers to fight frizzy hair.
+Those wanting the perfect curl usually turn to big hot, curling irons.
+With the guidance of a skilled hair stylist, a flatiron, curling iron, hair dryer, or any hot tool can be a simple beautifying tool.
+However, overdoing it may increase the chances of hair shaft breakage, leading to permanent and temporary hair damage.

 Flat Irons and Hair Loss